What are the differences between company types?

 Finally, if you wish to seek professional advice but do not currently have an attorney or accountant of your own, we would be pleased to make a referral to such professionals who have worked on similar matters for other clients over the years.
-Click here to be referred to a CPA who maybe able to help.
+Additionally, if you know what type of company you would like, get a head start on setting it up by taking advantage of our shelf company services.